 As for fundamental specs, the Canvas, in almost all its incarnations including the Remixte, also integrates the standard, but no less powerful Bosch drive unit.
 Expect decent amounts of torque, at least 65Nm, while maintaining a relatively silent operation all throughout.
 Hydraulic brakes complement the power.

-The riding range, depending on the model, can range between a decent 40 miles to more than twice that, capping at a noteworthy 86 miles, especially in the Neo 2 or its Remixte 2 counterpart.
+The riding range, depending on the model, can range between a decent 40 miles (65 km) to more than twice that, capping at a noteworthy 86 miles (135 km), especially in the Neo 2 or its Remixte 2 counterpart.
 Overall, the Canvas is a sportier city e-bike that we’d gladly do some off-trailing with.

-We invite you to take a closer look at the Cannondale Canvas Neo electric bike model line – model info, check current price via REI.com.
+Do not miss our detailed review of Cannondale Canvas Neo 1.
+We also invite you to take a closer look at the Cannondale Canvas Neo electric bike model line – model info, check current price via REI.com.

 The Neo 130 is one of the lesser-known eMTB models of Cannondale, particularly because a lot of users tend to think it’s overpriced considering its components and rather subpar geometry when compared to others – even those in Cannondale’s own catalog.